hudongsheng-debug/FITSQuickLook/README.md

 - Added support for exporting peak detection results in Range mode.
 - Added a new feature for exporting peak detection results.
 - Optimized the workflow and overall user interaction logic.

+## Version 7.3.0 New Features

+A new level of scientific data compatibility.

+- Added MAT to FITS conversion for MATLAB numeric matrices.
+- Added XLSX to FITS conversion with worksheet selection.
+- Supports Float32 and Float64 FITS output.
+- Added transpose options during conversion.
+- Improved compatibility with compressed MAT files and modern XLSX workbooks.
+- Various stability and usability improvements.

 ## 🧠 Use Cases